 I’ve been convinced the world needs self-sovereign identity (SSI) since my first encounter with it during an interview with Phil Windley for the first job opening at Sovrin Foundation.
 With fraud, deep fakes, and data breaches abounding, my belief has only expanded; so much so that I, together with cofounders, started Trinsic to make SSI easy to use.
 When we began 18 months ago, the tools SSI-interested businesses had at their disposal were dreadfully far from usable.
 After we launched the first production-grade verifiable credential platform, we’ve become the first choice for over 1,000 developers and businesses around the world.

-Since technology stopped being a blocker for SSI adoption (seriously, you can issue credentials in production in less than five minutes using Trinsic Studio), hundreds of teams began building solutions.
+Since technology stopped being a blocker for SSI adoption (seriously, you can issue credentials in production in less than five minutes using Trinsic Ecosystems), hundreds of teams began building solutions.
 But now all of these teams have a new challenge (this shouldn’t surprise you): SSI is most valuable when it’s widely adopted.
 Like other standards, SSI benefits greatly from a network effect which forms as adoption grows.
 The immediate business value of SSI at a given point in time is an exponential function of the state of adoption.

 The crux of the matter therefore is: Many implementers won’t realize the potential of SSI until it’s deployed at scale, but in order to get to scale, we need implementers to realize value.
 It’s the classic chicken & egg problem.